 - Other causes include Achilles tendon shortening, degeneration of the joint, neuromuscular disorders and collagen deficient diseases.

-For information purposes only, we recommend seeking professional advice before attempting any bunion treatment or rehabilitation.
+The following is for information purposes only.
+We recommend seeking professional advice before attempting any bunion treatment or rehabilitation.

 Separating the big toe and the next one with a 1 cm thick piece of foam can relieve painful symptoms.
 This can be fixed in place with some zinc oxide plaster tape and has the effect of straightening the great toe and relieving pressure on the painful area.